Wisdom Teeth Removal

 Find Out if You Need Wisdom Tooth Removal

 If your wisdom teeth are giving you trouble, or if you’d like to avoid discomfort associated with wisdom tooth impaction, then ask your dentist if it’s time to extract them.
 Schedule an appointment by calling Columbia Dental & Orthodontics in East Dallas, TX today at (214) 827-8000.
-We’re open every Sunday by appointment only, and we proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.
+We proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.